htmono/htmono/README.md

 - 👋 Hi, I’m @htmono

-This is my personal Github profile to store all my projects and learn to use git while doing it.
+This is my personal Github profile to store (some of) my projects.

 <!---
 htmono/htmono is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.